How to do Sydney with the family

-Taronga Zoo opens in new window has unbelievable city views.
+Taronga Zoo has unbelievable city views.
 Take the ferry over from Circular Quay and after entering at the ticket gate, track left to the sky safari cable car to begin your route at the top.
-Go early to catch the animals in action and plan around free shows (tip: the gorillas are often fed after the 11am seal show ends).
+Go early to catch the animals in action and plan around free shows.
 It’s a good idea to bring your own food.

 Kids are welcome at these breezy eateries

-For family-speed dining without being shoved into the kiddie corner, try Manly Wharf Hotel opens in new window.
+For family-speed dining without being shoved into the kiddie corner, try Manly Wharf Hotel.
 The nautical-inspired pub on the Manly ferry wharf dishes out fresh seafood and kid-sized pizzas (plus, they don’t mind sandy straight-from-the-beach feet).
-The Boat House Balmoral Beach opens in new window, overlooking the netted swimming area, is another great alfresco option – you can’t beat their coffee and the sausage sandwiches – while city-side bistro Stacks opens in new window in the Darling Quarter fronts onto an epic outdoor play area.
+The Boat House Balmoral Beach, overlooking the netted swimming area, is another great alfresco option – you can’t beat their coffee.

 Join a kid-friendly museum workshop

-The Museum of Contemporary Art Australia opens in new window and Art Gallery of NSW opens in new window run regular workshops for kids but the Australian Museum opens in new window is fantastic for kids, too.
-There’s an interactive Search and Discovery Centre, where kids can feel artefacts, play with microscopes and touch insect and spider specimens.
+The Museum of Contemporary Art Australia and Art Gallery of NSW run regular workshops for kids, and the Australian Museum is fantastic for kids, too.
+There are interactive activities where kids can feel artefacts, play with microscopes and touch specimens.

 Check in at the right digs